asdzxc7298/Hackintosh_Dell-Inspiron-5570_Catalina/README.md

 ## To Install Proper Clover for Dell Inspiron 5570

+- Mount your Hackintosh's EFI partition with Clover
-- Just delete your CLOVER directory in your EFI folder of your EFI partition
+- Delete your CLOVER directory in your EFI folder of your EFI partition
-- copy the CLOVER directory from here to your EFI folder on your EFI partition
+- Copy the CLOVER directory from here to your EFI folder on your EFI partition
-- after you get booted after making this change, or after you get installed, copy all kexts from the CLOVER/kexts/other to Library/Extensions and rebuild the permissions using Kext Utility--This is not necessary, but tends to help fix some things.
+- (Optional) After you get booted after making this change, or after you get installed, copy all kexts from the EFI/CLOVER/kexts/other to Library/Extensions and rebuild the permissions using Kext Utility--This is not necessary, but tends to help fix some things.
 I no longer have mine set up this way and everything is working just fine.

-## To install Catalina to your system (since this isn’t very well documented)

-- download the Olarila image from here: http://www.mediafire.com/file/8paxpvkianhon4m/Olarila+Catalina+10.15.7.raw.bz2/file
-- Decompress and apply that image to a flash drive of 16GB or more
-- mount the EFI partition of the flash drive and delete everything on it
-- copy over all the files provided in the Olarila_Install_EFI folder in this repo

-This will successfully get you booting the installer.

-## Post Install Power Management

-- to get sleep working without modding the BIOS and potentially bricking the device and making it incompatible with features of native Windows, some commands have to be run.
-- run each command in the .txt file included in POST_INSTALL, then restart.